DON'T PASS ME BY

 1b.
 Same sticker as 1a.
 This is a new mimeograph with the songs' authors added at the bottom.

 1c.
 Another new mimeograph, once again printed in blue ink.

 1d.
-This one has no mimeographed track listings on cover (though the cover of the record we examined might be not original), but has the same insert and stampers as #1.
-Apparently CBM ran out of the labels for sides A and B and use blank green labels instead.
+This release has no mimeographed track listings on the cover (though the cover of the record we examined might not be original), but has the same insert and stampers as #1.
+Apparently, CBM ran out of the custom labels for sides A and B and used blank green labels instead.

 1e.
 When CBM ran out of all of their printed labels, blank labels were used, red for disc one (sides A/B) and green for disc two (sides C/D).
 The mimeographed track listings were modified to indicate the contents of the red or green labels.
-Some of the records had also a rubber stamp on them saying "ALL ROYALTIES PAID".
+Some of the records also had a rubber stamp on the jacket saying "ALL ROYALTIES PAID".

 1f.
-This has the same blank red and green labels as 1e, another new mimeograph and no "royalties paid" rubber stamp.
+These copies had the same blank red and green labels as 1e, but used a new mimeograph and lacked the "royalties paid" rubber stamp.

 2. Summer 1972.
-CBM produced new labels - this time in green with side indications, track listing and the catalogue number RI3316A/B/C/D added.
-Two types of labels were printed, one with a small font for "CBM" and one with the company's name in a larger font.
-This has the same insert and stampers as #1, B/A, A/A. Occasionally, the red day-glo sticker of the first releases was added.
+CBM produced new labels - this time green with side indications, the track listing and the catalogue number RI3316A/B/C/D. Two types of labels were printed, one with a small font for "CBM" and one with the company's name in a larger font.
+This has the same insert and stampers as #1, B/A, A/A. Occasionally, the red Day-Glo sticker already used for the first releases was added.
 Some reissues of the copies with the small font have blank red and light pink labels for disc two.